plantphys/gsti/Vignettes/How_to_add_a_dataset.md

 An overview of the process and database organisation is presented [here](https://github.com/TESTgroup-BNL/gsti/blob/main/Overal_data_curation.pdf).

-## Recommended github steps prior to the inclusion of a new dataset
-1) Fork this github repo into your own github space

-2) Clone the forked repo onto your local machine <br>
-    e.g. git clone git@github.com:TESTgroup-BNL/gsti.git

-    OR

-    e.g. gh repo clone TESTgroup-BNL/gsti

-3) Define the upstream repository <br>
-    e.g. git remote add upstream git@github.com:TESTgroup-BNL/gsti.git

-4) Ensure you are starting with the "main" branch in your cloned repo and make sure its up to date <br>
-    e.g. git checkout main && git pull upstream main

-6) Create a new branch and give it a descriptive branch name <br>
-    e.g. git checkout -b branchname

-7) Work on your branch, commit changes, keep a changelog

-8) Push this branch to your github space <br>
-    e.g. git push origin branchname

-9) Submit a pull request

-10) After the PR is merged, delete the branch on github and locally <br>
-    e.g. git push origin --delete branchname <br>

-    and then to delete local branch <br>

-    e.g. git branch -D branchname

 ## Creation of a Dataset folder

 Each dataset should be put into a folder named “Names\_Year” for example